tale-toul/gobuilder-s2i/README.md

 | s2i/bin/run            | Yes       | Script that runs the application                             |

 ### Dockerfile
-The Dockerfile file contains the instructions describing how to create the builder image.
-It needs to include all the components needed to build the go applications from source code.
+The Dockerfile file contains the instructions describing how to create the s2i builder image.
+It needs to include all the components required to build the go application from source code.
 By limiting the components installed to only those required, the size of the image can be reduced considerably in comparison to the golang image included with Openshift.

-The Dockerfile included in this repository is made up of the following steps:
+The Dockerfile file included in this repository contains the following steps:

 The image is base on an ubi8 image:
 ```